-If you're looking for a cool outdoor eating experience in the unabashedly hippest corner of Brooklyn, perhaps you'll enjoy French fare in a stunning "secret garden" at Le Crocodile, which boasts plenty of outdoor heaters to keep you warm while you dine on classic French fare.
-While it's dinner fare may be too high brow for some petite New Yorkers, its breakfast and lunch menus are more approachable.
+If you're looking for a cool outdoor eating experience in the unabashedly hippest corner of Brooklyn, perhaps you'll enjoy French fare in a stunning "secret garden" at Le Crocodile, which boasts plenty of outdoor heaters to keep you warm while you dine.
+While its dinner fare may be too high brow for some petite New Yorkers, its breakfast and lunch menus are more approachable.

 Hamilton's provides comfortable outdoor dining opportunities in its enclosed, heated patio and its open-street heated dining area, which offers each group its own enclosure.
 Plexiglas and curtains create cubicles where kids can enjoy hits like a 3-ounce mini-burger or grilled organic chicken breast sandwich with cheese and potato wedges.
 High chairs are available, and the amazing Greenwood Playground is just around the corner, making Hamilton's a sweet family destination.

 Meet Santa and indulge in banana splits, egg creams, malts, and milkshakes from the comfort of your igloo at Eggers Ice Cream Parlor.

 Family-Friendly Outdoor Dining in Queens, the Bronx, and Staten Island

 18. Eggers – Richmond Town, Staten Island